Unlock the value of your cherished baseball card collection with this guide on selling baseball cards for the best price.

 If accepting digital payments, understand that Paypal Goods and Services will entail a fee but provides protection for both buyers and sellers.

 Tip: If meeting a buyer in person, find a local police station that allows for online exchanges.
 Check with your local police dept to see if they offer the option.

 Selling Your Sports Cards to All Vintage Cards

-All Vintage Cards has been dealing in sports since the early 1980's and we are one of the most reputable and trusted buyers in the hobby.
+All Vintage Cards has been dealing in sports since the early 1980s.
+We are one of the most reputable and trusted buyers in the hobby.

 I encourage all sellers to speak with several dealers, but I promise that our offer will be near the top of the list.